 Mostly though, this is a place of joy and fun; an interesting place to visit and a wonderful place to live.

 The train station in Pamplona is located to the north of the city.
 To walk from the station to the centre takes about 30 minutes.
 Bus 9 runs from the bus stop just outside the station to the city centre.
-This bus stops outside the citadel and on Avenida de la Baja Navarra.
-The bus costs €1.35, you can pay the driver and they can give you change.
+Bus A runs from a stop opposite the train station, to the bus station and then on to the airport.
+The buses costs €1.35, you can pay the driver and they can give you change.

-Fast trains run direct to Madrid (3 hours) and Barcelona (4 hours), Zaragoza (1.5 hours), San Sebastian/Donostia and Irun (2 hours ish); and there are direct services also to Vittoria, Mirander del Ebro, Burgos, Leon and Santiago.
-There’s one service a day to Gijon in Astoria.
+Fast trains run direct to Madrid (3.5 hours) and Barcelona (4 hours), Zaragoza (1.5 hours), San Sebastian/Donostia and Irun (2 hours ish); and there are direct services also to Vittoria, Miranda del Ebro, Burgos, Leon, Gijon and Santiago.
 Local services run to Tafalla, Olite and Tudela.
-If the Barcelona or Madrid trains are ever full, an option is to get a local train to Tudela and then a fast train from there.

 The bus station in Pamplona is located underground, next to the citadel.
 There’s a glass box by the roadside, next to Plaza de la Paz – and the bus station is under here.
-There’s a couple of shops, a pharmacist, a gym and a nice cafe in the bus station and often you can get free wifi.
+At the bus station there are a couple of shops, a pharmacist, a gym and a nice cafe.

 You can buy tickets here at the counters, the machines or you can pre-buy them online.